Skip nav to main content.

 Fake “Windows Update” Screen: A Sneaky New Cyber Threat

 Cybercriminals are getting more creative, and one of the latest tactics is catching people off guard because it looks so familiar.
-Attackers are now using a fake Windows Security Update screen inside a web browser to trick users into installing malware themselves.
+Attackers are now using a fake Windows update screen inside a web browser to trick users into installing malware themselves.

 Illustration of a hooded cybercriminal peeking over a computer screen showing a fake Installing Windows Security Update progress bar with the words Fake Windows Security Update Scam – cybersecurity awareness image from People Driven Credit Union.